Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Licensing Sub-Committee granted a variation to a premises licence for 83-84 High Street, South Norwood, SE25 6EA, allowing for extended hours for recorded music, late-night refreshment, and alcohol sales.
-The committee also granted a premises licence for 6 Beddington Terrace, Mitcham Road, Croydon, CR0 3HG, for off-premises alcohol sales, after an initial adjournment to allow for further information regarding a police investigation.
+The Licensing Sub-Committee of Croydon Council met on 22 January 2024 and 5 February 2024 to consider two applications.
+The committee granted a variation to a premises licence for 83-84 High Street, South Norwood, SE25 6EA, allowing for extended hours for recorded music, late-night refreshment, and alcohol sales.
+The committee also granted a new premises licence for 6 Beddington Terrace, Mitcham Road, Croydon, CR0 3HG, for the sale of alcohol.

-Variation to Premises Licence at 83-84 High Street, South Norwood
+Variation to Premises Licence at 83-84 High Street, South Norwood, SE25 6EA

-The Sub-Committee granted the application for a variation to the premises licence at 83-84 High Street, South Norwood, SE25 6EA.
-The application sought to extend the terminal hours for the playing of recorded music, the provision of late-night refreshment, and the sale by retail of alcohol.
-The proposed new hours were Sunday to Thursday from 11:00 am to 12:30 am, and Friday and Saturday until 2:00 am, with extensions to 2:00 am on bank holidays, the day preceding a bank holiday, Christmas Eve, and New Year's Eve.
-An amendment was made by the applicant, Thomas Kering, following discussions with the police licensing officer, which included a reduction to the originally sought permitted hours.
-The conditions attached to the current premises licence would remain in effect.
+The Licensing Sub-Committee considered an application to vary the premises licence for 83-84 High Street, South Norwood, SE25 6EA, known as the Jungle Bar.
+The application sought to extend the terminal hours for playing recorded music, providing late-night refreshment, and selling alcohol.
+The proposed new hours were Sunday to Thursday until 00:30 and Friday and Saturday until 02:00, with extensions until 02:00 on bank holidays, the day before bank holidays, Christmas Eve, and New Year's Eve.

-After deliberation, the Sub-Committee resolved to grant the variation to the premises licence.
+After deliberation, the Sub-Committee RESOLVED to GRANT the variation to the premises licence.
 The decision was based on the belief that it would be appropriate to promote the licensing objectives, particularly the prevention of public nuisance.
-The Sub-Committee considered the concerns raised by objectors but also noted the applicant's denials of breaches, regular engagement with authorities, and the absence of objections from Environmental Health or the Police.
-They also acknowledged the applicant's offer of an additional condition regarding litter.
+The Sub-Committee noted the lack of objections from Environmental Health and the Police, and that the applicant had amended their application to include further conditions and reduce the requested terminal hours.
+They also acknowledged the applicant's offer of a daily litter pick.
+The Sub-Committee recommended that the applicant establish more formal communication channels with local residents.

-Premises Licence Application at 6 Beddington Terrace, Mitcham Road, Croydon
+Application for a Premises Licence at 6 Beddington Terrace, Mitcham Road, Croydon, CR0 3HG

-The Sub-Committee granted a premises licence for 6 Beddington Terrace, Mitcham Road, Croydon, CR0 3HG.
-The application was for the sale by retail of alcohol off-premises, with proposed hours of Monday to Thursday from 8:00 am to 11:30 pm, and Friday and Saturday from 8:00 am to 12:00 am.
-This followed an initial adjournment requested on 22 January 2024, due to an ongoing police investigation into an alleged threat, which was considered relevant to the application.
+The Sub-Committee also considered an application for a new premises licence for 6 Beddington Terrace, Mitcham Road, Croydon, CR0 3HG, for the sale of alcohol.
+The application proposed operating hours of Monday to Thursday from 08:00 to 23:30 and Friday and Saturday from 08:00 to 00:00.

-At the reconvened hearing on 5 February 2024, an adjournment was again requested by Mr. Raj Boodhoo, legal representative for objector Mr. Sinnathamby, citing the ongoing police investigation.
-However, the Sub-Committee determined that no further adjournment would be granted, stating that the police had indicated their investigation was closed pending further information and that it was not the council's role to investigate police matters.
-They noted that the police, as a responsible authority, had not submitted representations on the application.
+The reconvened hearing on 5 February 2024 proceeded after the Sub-Committee determined there would be no further adjournment, noting that the police had indicated their investigation was closed and it was not the council's role to investigate police matters.

-The applicant's agent, Mr. Nira Suresh, stated that the applicant would promote the licensing objectives and adhere to conditions agreed with the police, including reduced hours.
-He suggested that the objections were based on business competition and that the litter and anti-social behaviour were not caused by the new applicant or premises, which had previously been a food takeaway business.
-The applicant agreed to ensure no beer, lager, or cider above 6.5% would be sold and intended to operate as a local convenience store, cleaning the vicinity for residents' benefit.
+The applicant's agent, Mr. Nira Suresh, stated that the applicant would adhere to licensing objectives and the conditions agreed with the police, including reduced hours.
+He argued that litter and anti-social behaviour were not caused by the proposed premises and that competition could be positive.
+The applicant also agreed to ensure no beer, lager, or cider above 6.5% ABV would be sold and to clean the vicinity of the premises.

 Attendees

-Councillor Patsy Cummings Labour • Crystal Palace and Upper Norwood
+Patsy Cummings Labour Crystal Palace and Upper Norwood

-Councillor Nina Degrads Labour • Crystal Palace and Upper Norwood
+Nina Degrads Labour Crystal Palace and Upper Norwood

 Profile image for Councillor Danielle Denton